High Street Phoenix: History

-Phoenix Mills was originally started in 1905 to manufacture cotton textiles in Bombay.
+Phoenix Mills was originally started in 1905 to manufacture cotton textiles in Bombay by Ramnarain Ruia.
 The company, which has been listed on the Bombay Stock Exchange since 1959, is owned by the Ruia family.

 In 1938, the British government ordered firing at workers who were peacefully protesting the proposed Bombay Trades Disputes Bill.
 The workers at Phoenix Mills went on a strike between 11 April 1939 and 1 November 1939, demanding an increase in pay.
 Phoenix was affected by the general strike that shut down all mills in Mumbai (then Bombay) for over a year in 1982–83.
 Mumbai's mills went through a turbulent time in the 1980s and '90s owing to labour unrest in addition to higher operating costs of a mill inside Mumbai, making mills such as Phoenix loss-making and nonviable entities.
 The management chose redevelopment of mill land, which had high commercial value.
 Sections of the mill were still operational when redevelopment began with the establishment of the Bowling Co.
 Workers were unhappy with the management's decision, alleging that it was illegal.

 In 2005, Phoenix Mills celebrated its 100th anniversary.

 Redevelopment

-Phoenix was one of the first mill companies to go in for redevelopment; the compound has been redeveloped and includes a luxury tower, hotel and shopping mall whereas the chimney is reminiscent of its past as a mill.
-While existing structures have been retained due to government rules, they have been refurbished and additional structures have been built around them in phases.
-In 1977, a fire destroyed its spinning units and the company decided to replace the area with a 28-story residential tower which came up in 1992.
+Phoenix was one of the first mill companies to go in for redevelopment; the compound has been redeveloped and includes a luxury tower, a hotel, and shopping mall whereas the chimney is reminiscent of its past as a mill.
+While existing structures have been retained due to government rules, they have been refurbished, and additional structures have been built around them in phases.
+In 1977, a fire destroyed its spinning units ,and the company decided to replace the area with a 28-story residential tower, which came up in 1992.
 By the late 1990s, Bowling Co, India's first bowling company and sports bar, and a night club, Fire and Ice, had been built at Phoenix Mills, which was facing trouble with keeping afloat as a mill.
 Standard Chartered Bank too moved its offices into Phoenix Mills, taking a 30,000-square-foot area in 1998.

 In 2007, Phoenix joined up with Shangri-La Hotels and Resorts to run a five-star hotel for them in the Phoenix Mills compound, and got divided into Palladium and Grand Galleria.
+Within 9-months, Shangri-La later withdrew management services to the hotel and broke the 20-year contract leading the hotel to temporarily operate as the Palladium Hotel Mumbai and later the St.Regis Mumbai.

 PVR Cinemas runs a multiplex at Phoenix.